codio/knowledge/source/instructors/setupcourses/preview-course.rst

      .. image:: /img/manage_classes/preview.png
         :alt: Preview Assignment

-3. The **"View as Teacher"** setting defaults to off, so select the settings gear and ensure it is toggled on.
-When **View as Teacher** is toggled on, you can see additional guidance appear on the page that students can not see.
+3. Within the Guide Editor, the **"View as Teacher"** setting defaults to off, so select the settings gear and ensure it is toggled on.
+When **View as Teacher** is toggled on, you can see additional guidance appear in the Guide that students can not see.

      .. image:: /img/manage_classes/viewasteacher.png
         :alt: View as Teacher